De Morgan Dual Nominal Quantifiers Modelling Private Names in Non-Commutative Logic: Introduction

 \section{Introduction}

 This paper investigates the proof theory of a novel pair of de Morgan dual nominal quantifiers.
-These quantifiers are motivated by the desire to model private name binders in processes by embedding the processes directly as predicates in a suitable logical system.
+These quantifiers are motivated by the desire to model private name binders in processes by embedding the processes directly as formulae in a suitable logical system.
 The logical system in which this investigation is conducted is sufficiently expressive to soundly embed the finite fragment of several process calculi.

-A requirement of directly embedding processes as predicates is that the logic should be able to capture causal dependencies.
+A requirement of directly embedding processes as formulae is that the logic should be able to capture causal dependencies.
 To do so, we employ a non-commutative multiplicative operator, which can be used to model the fact that `$a$ happens before $b$' is not equivalent to `$b$ happens before $a$'.
 Such non-commutative operators are problematic for traditional proof frameworks such as the sequent calculus; hence we adopt a formalism called the \textit{calculus of structures}~\cite{Guglielmi2007,Tiu2006,Guglielmi2011,Strassburger2011,Strassburger2003thesis}.
-The calculus of structures is effectively a term rewriting system modulo a congruence satisfying some desirable proof theoretic properties (in particular cut elimination).
+The calculus of structures permits more proofs than the sequent calculus, by allowing inference rules to be applied in any context; while still satisfying proof theoretic properties, notably cut elimination.
 An advantage of the calculus of structures is that it can express proof systems combining connectives for sequentiality and parallelism.
 The calculus of structures was motivated by a need for understanding why pomset logic~\cite{Retore1997} could not be expressed in the sequent calculus.
 Pomset logic is inspired by pomsets~\cite{Pratt1986} and linear logic~\cite{Girard1987}, the former being a model of concurrency respecting causality, while the latter can be interpreted in various ways as a logic of resources and concurrency~\cite{Caires2010,Kobayashi1993,Wadler2014}.